-We achieved positive net income in the second half of 2018 by making significant reductions in our Advertising Spend to adapt to the changing dynamics on our marketplace.
-These reductions resulted in a decline in revenue for the year 2018 compared to 2017.
-We expect to continue to report declines in revenue until comparable prior periods also include the impact on revenue from reductions in our Advertising Spend.
-After these reductions are also reflected in our prior-period financial results, we believe the degree to which we are able to return to revenue growth without reducing our profits or incurring losses will be an important factor in how our business will be valued by the market.
-We may not be able to increase our revenue in future periods without reducing our profits or incurring losses, or our revenue may decline even when we are unprofitable.
+Although we achieved positive net income in 2019, our revenue declined for the year 2019 compared to 2018.
+We believe the degree to which we can improve our profitability and eventually return to revenue growth will be an important factor in how our business will be valued by the market.
+We may not be able to increase our profits or may incur losses, even while our revenue declines.
 This may occur for any number of reasons, and may reflect:

-- declines in the emphasis that our advertisers wish to place on our hotel metasearch as an advertising channel, particularly as we increasingly compete with them for traffic on other advertising channels, including on television and in auctions for search engine keywords (including bidding for trivago-related keywords); - possible reductions in the marginal returns from our Advertising Spend reflecting changes in the effectiveness of our advertising over time, and our brand awareness in light of the strategies of our competitors as they may choose to increase their Advertising Spend; - the possibility that our advertisers prioritize profitability over of traffic growth when they set their return-on-investment targets for their spend on our marketplace; - a slowdown or reduction in our ability to attract and retain users in an increasingly competitive environment, or a loss of users for other reasons, such as a failure to deliver satisfactory search results, transaction experiences or high-quality services; - the maturation of our business such that future growth rates could be muted unless we reduce our profits or incur losses from increased Advertising Spend; - the emergence of alternative business models and new competitors; and - slowing growth of the overall online hotel search market, for example, as a result of market saturation in more mature markets or deteriorating general or local economic conditions.
+- the likelihood that our advertisers continue to prioritize profitability over traffic growth when they set their return-on-investment targets for their spend on our marketplace; - continued intense competition in the online travel industry, particularly as a result of Google's investment into its own accommodation search; - a continued slow-down in the growth of the online travel industry and any resulting decline in the emphasis that our advertisers wish to place on our hotel metasearch as an advertising channel; - reductions in performance marketing spend or possible declines in the marginal returns from our Advertising Spend reflecting changes in the effectiveness of our advertising over time, and our brand awareness in light of the strategies of our competitors as they may choose to increase their Advertising Spend; - a slowdown or reduction in our ability to attract and retain users as a result of not delivering satisfactory search results, transaction experiences or high-quality services; - the maturation of our business such that future growth rates could be muted unless we reduce our profits or incur losses from increased Advertising Spend; and - other negative effects on the online travel industry, for example, as a result of market saturation in more mature markets, deteriorating general or local economic conditions.